 Start by finding out more about our courses on our website.

-When the school receives your application, you will have an answer in a few weeks.
-If you are accepted, you will have a few weeks to consider the offer and pay a registration fee (NOK 2 500,-).
+When the school receives your application, we will review it and you will have an answer in a few days to one week.
+If you are accepted, you will have a few weeks to consider the offer and pay a registration fee (NOK 2 600,-).
+We might contact you if we have any questions.

 No Closing Date for Applying